 Install Parallels Tools

-Please note that Parallels Tools functionalities in macOS virtual machines on M1 Mac computers are very limited.
+Please note that Parallels Tools functionalities in macOS virtual machines on Apple Silicon Mac computers are very limited.
 Parallels Engineering Team is researching ways to expand the list of supported features in future product updates.
-Shared Clipboard has already been added.
-To enable this feature, please install Parallels Tools.
+Dynamic Resolution (for macOS 14 and newer VMs running on Mac computers with macOS 14 and newer) and Shared Clipboard have already been added.
+To enable these features, please install Parallels Tools.

 - Open Finder in the macOS virtual machine.